 - The headless corpse of the Biker is still fully-conscious.. at least in Jacket's hallucinations.

 - Once Jacket glimpses himself lying in a hospital bed, he falls to his knees and pulls his own head off.

 - In the Biker's playthrough, during the fight at Phonehom he ensures Jacket is dead by stomping it into a red puddle.

 - Luck-Based Mission: The weapons that spawn on a level are randomized, so if you rely on a single play-style, then the game will be very luck-based.
 Additionally, mooks occasionally deviate from their usual patrol routes, which can ruin a run if you're not very quick on your reactions.

 - Ludicrous Gibs: The people you kill are torn apart with blades, blown to pieces with gunfire, or bashed into paste with blunt weapons.

 - Machete Mayhem: On par with the katana!

-- Made of Iron: The bosses, who are able to take quite a bit of damage before the hitman can finish them off.
+- Made of Iron: The bosses, who are able to take quite a bit of damage before Jacket can finish them off.
 Even the Flunky Boss, who surrenders without getting into a straight-up fight, takes a very long beating.
 Justified for the first boss, at least, as he's wearing a bulletproof vest.

 - Made of Plasticine: Just about everyone else in the game can be messily killed.